Struct rustc_data_structures::bitvec::BitMatrix

 fn contains(&self, source: usize, target: usize) -> bool

-)Do the bits from source
+rustc_private)Do the bits from source contain target?

 Put another way, if the matrix represents (transitive)

-reachability, can source
+reachability, can source reach target?

 fn intersection(&self, a: usize, b: usize) -> Vec<usize>

-.
-This is an O(n) operation where n
+b.
+This is an O(n) operation where n is the number of

 elements (somewhat independent from the actual size of the